ashwanikhemani/OctaPi--MonteCarloTradingSimulator/README.md

 ssh pirate@mayuri.local

 we can also ssh using the IPs of the above pis.
+We have cloned this repo on the master pi.

 1. Perform the following on Master node. sudo su